csmahmud99/js-practice/README.md

     - Addition (Concatenation) of 2 Strings without any space between them
     - Addition (Concatenation) of 2 Strings with space between them
     - Addition of 2 Numbers, among them one is in the String format
+        - Only for the 'Addition Operation', the problem of 'Concat' will happen.
+For 'Subtraction/Multiplication/Division Operation', this problem of 'Concat' will not happen.
         - Converting String-type Integer number into actual Integer number :: parseInt()
         - Converting String-type Floating-point number into actual Floating-point number :: parseFloat()